Hidden East Anglia:

 The miles-long Fossditch or Fendyke (TL771953 area) is said to have been created by the Devil dragging his foot along the ground, and later, in scraping off his boot, the clod of soil fell to form Thetford Castle earthworks.

 Near the church are the moated remains of the castle built in 1180 by Ralph de Plais.
-About a mile away is a fenced-off round barrow known as Pepper Hill (TL787882), from the tradition that here Cromwell stood his cannon to 'pepper' the castle.
+About a mile away, close to the road, is a round barrow known as Pepper Hill, or Pepper High Hill, (TL787882), from the tradition that here Cromwell stood his cannon to 'pepper' the castle.

 In one of several ancient burial mounds in Weeting parish, an unnamed man is said to have been buried standing upright.